 T Alert Message Section Support Message Term Definition TELEX Beacon Registration Data Block Telex number point of contact for beacon registry for non-USA beacon.
 TELEPHONE Beacon Registration Data Block Telephone number point of contact for beacon registry for non-USA beacon.
-TEL# Beacon Registration Data Block Beacon Registration Telephone number type and telephone number for the owner of the beacon, primary contact or alternate contact. "#" is a sequential number (1 to 4) for this telephone number.
+TEL# Beacon Registration Data Block Beaco on Registration Telephone number type and telephone number for the owner of the beacon, primary contact or alternate contact. "#" is a sequential number (1 to 4) for this telephone number.
 The telephone number type is ("HOME", "WORK", "CELL", "FAX "or "OTHR").
 For example, "TEL 1: CELL" means that the first number is a cell phone.
 TIME OF GNSS POSITION UPDATE Beacon Decode Data Block The time of GNSS position update for an DY HHMMSS MON.
-SGB ELT(DT), provided in the format: TIME SINCE GNSS Beacon Decode Data Block LOCATION GENERATED The number of minutes since the GNSS location was generated for an SGB.
-TYPE Beacon Registration Data Block Beacon Registration The type of the vessel or aircraft, respectives carried.
-Aircraft are categorized as genevessels are categorized as sail (sloop, yaw tug/tow, cargo, tanker, cabin cruiser or other categorized). ral, commercial or an air carrier.
-Sailing l, schooner or other) or power (fishing, USMCC PROCESSING Support Data Block TIME The time that the USMCC processed this message transmission time provided in lin transmission time is more than 1 minute lathen the message was probably retransmit e 1 of the message header.
-If the ater that the USMCC Processing Time, VEHICLE TYPE Beacon Registration Data Block Beacon Registration The type of the vehicle on which the PLB is carried.
-VESSEL NAME Beacon Registration Data Block Beacon Registration The name of the vessel on which the EPIF RB or SSAS is carried.
-VISIBILITY Alert Query Report Beacon-LUT Mutual Visibility Schedule The mutual visibility between the LEOSA position.
-R satellite, LEOLUT and beacon
+SGB ELT(DT), provided in the format: TIME SINCE GNSS FIME SINCE GNSS Beacon Decode Data Block LOCATION GENERATED The number of minutes since the GNSS ocation was generated for an SGB. ТҮРЕ Beacon Registration Data Block Beacon Registration The type of the vessel or aircraft, respectively, on which the EPIRB, SSAS, or ELT is carried.
+Aircraft are categorized as general, commercial or an air carrier.
+Sailing vessels are categorized as sail (sloop, yawl, schooner or other) or power (fishing, tug/tow, cargo, tanker, cabin cruiser or other).
+USMCC PROCESSING Support Data Block TIME The time that the USMCC processed this alert.
+Is usually within 1 minute of the message transmission time provided in line 1 of the message header.
+If the transmission time is more than 1 minute later that the USMCC Processing Time, then the message was probably retransmitted by USMCC personnel.
+VEHICLE TYPE Beacon Registration Data Block Beaco on Registration The type of the vehicle on which the PLB is carried.
+VESSEL NAME Beacon Registration Data Block Beaco on Registration The name of the vessel on which the EPIRB or SSAS is carried.
+VISIBILITY Alert Query Report Beacon-LUT Mutual Visibility Schedul e R satellite, LEOLUT and beacon